 It might not be as important for the people who have tough skins, but people with sensitive skin, especially African-Americans can benefit largely from it.

 The second major difference is the flexibility of the heads with ES-LV-97 taking lead over 9290cc.
 The head of the LV-97 flexes more than that of 9290.
 Therefore, it can adjust to the contours of your faces better than Braun’s flagship model.

-In addition, the ergonomic design of the LV-97 provides a better grip and resistance against accidentally slip.
+In addition, the ergonomic design of the LV-97 provides a better grip and resistance against accidental slip.
 This can reduce the chances of accidental falls and thereby increase the durability of the product eventually.

-Apart from above, some of the features like charging stations, pop-up trimmer, and active shaving sensor are present in both shavers.
+Apart from the above, some of the features like charging stations, pop-up trimmer, and active shaving sensor are present in both shavers.
 However, the comparison of these features is debatable with little to choose from.

 Panasonic’s ES-LV67 and ES-LV-97 are more aggressive than Braun’s 9290cc.

-Braun 9290, on the other hand, is gentle, soft and smoother on the skin which makes it a good option for people with sensitive skin.
+Braun 9290, on the other hand, is gentle, soft, and smoother on the skin which makes it a good option for people with sensitive skin.

 Traditionally, Braun shavers cost more than Panasonic’s but in this case, both of these shavers cost in excess of $200 and there is nothing to choose from on that front as well.

 70,000 cuts per minute